Unaka High School: Softball

 Established in 1979, the Unaka Lady Ranger softball has won 25 District Championships, 19 Regional Championships, and 5 Sub-States.
 Appearing in 5 State Tournament quarter finals and 8 State Tournament final eights, places the program as one of the elite in Tennessee.
 The program was built from the ground up by Coach Ronnie Hicks, and it remained under his care and supervision until his retirement in May 2011.

 Band

 Originally formed in the 1950s the band was under direction of Mr. Melvin Kelley.
 Unfortunately due to a fire at the original Unaka High School (now the location of Unaka Elementary), the band suffered heavy loss and the program was dismantled.
 In 1995, Mr. Raymond Morton rebuilt the program from scratch starting a High School Band and feeder programs at Unaka Elementary, and Hunter Elementary.
 The first uniforms were purchased in 1998 and were debuted in November 1998 at the Johnson City Christmas Parade.
 Under Mr. Morton, the program flourished producing many music educators including its current director.
-Now under the direction of Christen Williams, the Unaka Band has won over 60 trophies.
+Now under the direction of Em Poff, the Unaka Band has won over 60 trophies.
 While with marching, the Band also takes part in many concerts.
 A spring and Christmas concert every year.
 Along with concerts and marching, they also go through parades and play in churches and nursing homes.